Seventeen migrants perish crossing from Africa to Spain: Spanish coast guard

 Spain has now become the main destination for undocumented migrants and refugees from Africa and the Middle East trying to reach Europe.

-More than 47,000 people made the treacherous journey to Spain, often on flimsy dinghies and rafts, from Jan.
-1 to Oct.
-30, according to the United Nation’s International Organization for Migration (IOM).
-Almost 600 deaths have been recorded in that same period, the IOM said.
+More than 47,000 people made the treacherous journey to Spain, often on flimsy dinghies and rafts, between Jan.
+1 and Oct.
+30, according to the United Nations’ International Organization for Migration (IOM).
+Almost 600 deaths have been recorded in that same period.

+Legal and logistical restrictions have discouraged non-governmental organizations from conducting search and rescue in the central Mediterranean.

+More than half the deaths reported this year so far have been reported in crossings to Italy, whose new government has repeatedly refused to take in migrants setting off from Libya and picked up in the Mediterranean.

-Reporting by Paul Day; Editing by Angus MacSwan
+Reporting by Paul Day; Editing by Kevin Liffey